Gabriella Viola

 6. Hurricane Point

 Head south a little ways past Bixby Bridge and you will arrive at Hurricane Point.
-Hurricane Point is a vista right off of Highway 1 with dramatic views of rolling hillside, seaside cliffs, and Bixby Bridge in the distance.
+Hurricane Point is a vista right off Highway 1 with dramatic views of rolling hillsides, seaside cliffs, and Bixby Bridge in the distance.
 There are no signs that say "Hurricane Point" but it's easy to spot; just look for the turn-out at the top of the hill on the ocean side.
 Cars are usually pulling in and out so it's hard to miss.

 Where: Hurricane Point